Peacebuilding on Campus

 Or help classmates organize and host the Intercollegiate Peace Fellowship Conference, welcoming dozens of undergrad peacebuilders from sister colleges for a weekend of seminars on issues like promoting peace locally.

-Peacebuilding and development majors often stay on campus through June to help with EMU’s Summer Peacebuilding Institute.
+Stay on campus through June to help with EMU’s Summer Peacebuilding Institute.
 You’ll meet dozens of active peacebuilders from all over the world who come for training, respite and networking with other peace practitioners.

-The international peace pole on the campus quad reads “May Peace Prevail on Earth” in 18 different languages, like Swahili and Hebrew, either spoken by students at EMU or studied during cross-cultural.
+The international peace pole on the campus quad reads “May Peace Prevail on Earth” in 18 different languages, like Swahili and Hebrew, either spoken by students at EMU or studied during intercultural.
 Over 30% of the class of 2014 is multicultural or ethnic in background.

 Where will you prepare to make a difference in the world?